Creating a Private Cloud Cluster

 7. Enter the following information:

-1. Installation Type – Choose Global Installation if you want a single operator namespace to manage multiple namespaces or just a single operator namespace.
+• Installation Type – Choose Global Installation if you want a single Operator namespace to manage multiple namespaces, or Namespace Installation if you want the Operator to only manage one namespace.
 For more information, see Global Operator.

 8. Click Create.